Duncan Campbell (trumpeter): Later career

-He later rejoined Ted Heath's Orchestra under lead by Don Lusher.
+Campbell later rejoined Ted Heath's Orchestra under Don Lusher.
 He was also a staff player in the BBC Radio Orchestra and BBC Big Band, until he retired from the BBC aged 60.
 In the 1990s, he had made three trips to Japan with the Ray McVay Band, performing 'The Glenn Miller Show' with singers and dancers.
 In 2003, he bought himself a new trumpet; "It wasn't far short of the price of my first house.
 I've been a full time musician since I was sixteen years old, so at eighty one I am more than happy just to have come this far.
+I still just love playing so I'll keep on playing as long as the chops keep going!"

+Personal life and death

-I still just love playing so I'll keep on playing as long as the chops keep going!"Duncan and wife June then retired to Pitlochry Scotland in 2008.
-June died in 2010, so in 2011 Duncan then moved to Weymouth to live with his daughter Karen.
+Campbell and his wife, June, retired to Pitlochry, Scotland in 2008.
+June Campbell died in 2010, so in 2011 Duncan moved to Weymouth to live with his daughter, Karen.
+Duncan Campbell died in Dorchester, Dorset on 12 December 2013, at the age of 87.